 Polling and Messaging Data

-As individuals who often find themselves in public talking about ALS, we wanted to share with you the results of polling work that I AM ALS has commissioned.
-As you will see, for too long we have been talking to ourselves, hiding behind acronyms and scientific terms that block us from those not in the fight.
-It is it time to embrace a way of talking about ALS that anyone can understand.
-To make clear that the fight against ALS must be fought by all of us.
+Three years ago, before I AM ALS was founded — we got out in the market to understand what the public understanding of ALS was.
+Here are the results of that report in 2018.
+We went back and did the same survey to understand where we are now and how to best move forward.
+We want to share with you the results of polling work that I AM ALS has commissioned.
+For too long we have been talking to ourselves, hiding behind acronyms and scientific terms that block us from those not in the movement.
+It is time to embrace a way of talking about ALS that anyone and everyone can understand.
+To make clear the revolution to end ALS must be supported by all of us.
 Together.

-In 2018, research company Ipsos conducted a poll of 1,000 Americans to find out what they know about ALS and a handful of other serious or terminal illnesses.
-What this poll discovered is that Americans know little about ALS or our fight:
+In 2021, research company Quadrant conducted a poll of 1,000 Americans to find out what they know about ALS and a handful of other serious or fatal illnesses.
+We compared the results to a similar 2018 poll to see whether the awareness of ALS was growing over time in the U.S. What this poll discovered is ALS awareness is in fact growing but we’ve still got work to do grow the mainstream awareness and the movement:

-Around the same time, Quadrant Strategies conducted a poll of 500 Americans to see how to reimagine the way in which we message the fight against ALS.
+Around the same time, Quadrant Strategies conducted a poll of 500 Americans to see how to reimagine the way in which we message the movement putting an end to ALS.
 In that poll they tested eight different potential messages.
 Quadrant then ranked those messages from one to eight.
 This ranking was based upon the poll respondents:

 - Assessment of how believable each message was;